 Coca-Cola FEMSA is subject to regulation in each of the territories in which it operates.
 The principal areas in which Coca-Cola FEMSA is subject to regulation are water, environment, labor, taxation, health and antitrust.
 Regulation can also affect Coca-Cola FEMSA's ability to set prices for its products.
 See "Item 4.
 Information on the Company-Regulatory Matters."
-The adoption of new laws or regulations or a stricter interpretation or enforcement thereof in the countries in which Coca-Cola FEMSA operates may increase its operating costs or impose restrictions on its operations which, in turn, may adversely affect Coca-Cola FEMSA's financial condition, business and results.
+The adoption of new laws or regulations or a stricter interpretation or enforcement thereof in the countries in which Coca-Cola FEMSA's financial condition, business and results.
 In particular, environmental standards are becoming more stringent in several of the countries in which Coca-Cola FEMSA operates, and Coca-Cola FEMSA is in the process of complying with these standards; however we cannot assure you that in any event Coca-Cola FEMSA will be able to meet any timelines for compliance established by the relevant regulatory authorities.
 See "Item 4.
-Information on the Company-Regulatory Matters-Environmental Matters."
+Information on the Company-Regulatory Matters."
 Further changes in current regulations may result in an increase in compliance costs, which may have an adverse effect on Coca-Cola FEMSA's future results or financial condition.